markus-zzz/myc64-pocket/README.md

 what follows is a list of things I have yet to address

 - CIA implementation is lacking many features
-- VIC-II is lacking sprite collision
+- VIC-II missing sprite to background collisions
-- VIC-II sprite position seem to be offset by eight pixels wrt to background
+- VIC-II missing sprite to background priorities
-- VIC-II is lacking soft scrolling (at least in the horizontal direction)
 - SID is missing noise, ring modulation, hard sync and a few other things